 Since the measles vaccine was introduced in 1963, ongoing measles transmission was declared eliminated from the U.S. in 2000.
 Before widespread vaccination, measles caused an estimated 2.6 million deaths worldwide each year.

-If your child is 1-year-old or older and is following the recommended vaccine schedule, it is very unlikely he or she will get measles, even if exposed.
-The vaccine is effective in 95-99% of people.
+If your child is 12-months-old or older and is following the recommended vaccine schedule, it is very unlikely he or she will get measles, even if exposed.
+The vaccine is effective in 95 percent to 99 percent of people.

 If you are traveling outside the country, please refer to the CDC’s travel immunization recommendations.